godotengine/godot-docs/classes/class_rigidbody.rst

 | *Getter* | get_weight()      |
 +----------+-------------------+

-RigidBody's weight based on its mass and the global 3D gravity.
+The body's weight based on its mass and the global 3D gravity.
 Global values are set in "Project > Project Settings > Physics > 3d".

 Method Descriptions
 -------------------